Today marks two years that I’ve been married to my Mingus!

 Plus, lots of tricks of the trade to have a cost-efficient but gorgeous wedding

 Before we begin, know that MG and I wanted to keep our wedding costs to a minimum, while also having the wedding of my dreams.
 We had about 210 in attendance at our wedding because we both have large families and also both go to church.
 We found ways to cut costs by purchasing items online and DIY-ed many decoration pieces.
+Emily steward photography offers affordable wedding photography that leaves you in awe with how beautiful they capture each moment.

 Before you begin the planning process, chew on this: